tcz001/tcz001.github.io/_posts/2015-06-01-musing-in-privacy.md

 - I'm doing public things, which don't want you know who did it
 - I'm sending out messages to someone, which also want others authorized to read if necessary
-- You are trusting me as who I am, which can be helped by my trusted agencies.
+- You are trusting me as who I am, which can be delegated by my trusted agencies.